karlo2021/web-app-with-mern/README.md

 ...
 ```

-An even more concise form using an arrow function can be used when the rendered output can be represented as a JavaScript expression, that is, a function with no other statement than just the return statement:
+&nbsp;&nbsp; An even more concise form using an arrow function can be used when the rendered output can be represented as a JavaScript expression, that is, a function with no other statement than just the return statement:

 ```js
 ...